quicwg/base-drafts/draft-ietf-quic-transport.md

 This check can detect when packets are marked ECT(0) or ECT(1) in the network.

 Processing ECN counts out of order can result in validation failure.
-An endpoint SHOULD skip ECN validation when an ACK frame does not increase the largest acknowledged packet number.
+An endpoint SHOULD skip ECN validation on an ACK frame that does not increase the largest acknowledged packet number.